Latino Lorain History Project

 The exhibit “Celebrating 100 Years of Latinos in Lorain” will be the first of many initiatives that will capture and preserve the history of the Latino community in Lorain.
 Please consider joining our other sponsors and community leaders in making a donation to the future of this important project.

-This first exhibit will focus on Vine Avenue as one of the legendary hotspots representing Latino history in Lorain.
+This first exhibit focuses on Vine Avenue as one of the legendary hotspots representing Latino history in Lorain.

 This project is made possible by: